Ramón Iribarren: The Port of Palma de Mallorca and the Wave Diagram Method

 Iribarren noted that detailed observation and the production of graphical records of wave and sediment behaviour were necessary to correlate, and if necessary modify, the theoretical approximations used in his method, as he had himself done at Palma de Mallorca.
 He continuously refined and developed his methods and the associated mathematics.
 By 1954, with further iterations and adjustments made and the method successfully implemented on a number of projects across Spain and internationally, he considered that the wave diagram method was sufficiently developed for use in most practical cases.

+Iribarren's formula for the design of breakwaters

+Iribarren had studied under Eduardo de Castro Pascal, who in 1933 proposed a formula for the design of breakwaters which he had developed based on earlier work by Briones.
+The De Castro Pascual-Briones (1933) formula is: